Enhanced group analysis and conservation laws of variable coefficient reaction-diffusion equations with power nonlinearities: Conclusion

 \section{Conclusion}

-In this paper different properties and objects concerning variable coefficient (1+1)-dimensional nonlinear reaction--diffusion equations~\eqref{eqRDfghPower} are investigated in the framework of classical group analysis: equivalence transformations, Lie symmetries, conservation laws and exact solutions.
+In this paper different properties and objects concerning variable coefficient (1+1)-dimensional nonlinear diffusion--reaction equations~\eqref{eqRDfghPower} are investigated in the framework of classical group analysis: equivalence transformations, Lie symmetries, conservation laws and exact solutions.

 The cornerstone of presented investigation is application of different generalizations of the usual equivalence group, including generalized, extended and conditional equivalence groups and admissible transformations, in an optimal way via gauging arbitrary elements.
 It is the tool that makes principal simplifications in solving the group classification problem, construction of conservation laws and finding exact solutions.
-The set of admissible transformations of class~\eqref{eqRDfghPower} has an interesting structure which is exhaustively described by theorem~\ref{TheoremOnRDfghSetOfAdmTrans}.
+The set of admissible transformations of class~\eqref{eqRDfghPower} has an interesting structure which is exhaustively described by Theorem~\ref{TheoremOnRDfghSetOfAdmTrans}.

 It seems natural for one to consider other classes of PDEs in the same way.
-The direct extension is investigation of variable coefficient (1+1)-dimensional nonlinear reaction--diffusion equations for different (e.g. non-power) nonlinearities.
-Thus, we will complete studying the case~$n=0$ which is omitted in this paper.
+The direct extension is investigation of variable coefficient (1+1)-dimensional nonlinear diffusion--reaction equations for different (e.g. non-power) nonlinearities.
+Thus, we will complete studying the Case~$n=0$ which is omitted in this paper.